AMC Networks: As Rainbow Media

-In 1997, Romance Classics (later WE), a channel that had been in planning for over five year and had its launch date pushed back multiple times was finally launched.
+In 1997, Romance Classics, which is now We TV, a channel that had been in planning for over five years and had its launch date pushed back multiple times, was finally launched.
 But Rainbow's largest venture that year was the merger of SportsChannel into Fox Sports Net.
 Rainbow retained varying ownership interests in all of the former SportsChannel networks except PRISM and SportsChannel Philadelphia, which were both shut down to make way for the first Comcast SportsNet.
 Over the next decade, all of these networks except SportsChannel NY (then Fox Sports New York) were gradually sold off.
 Fox Sports New York was then transferred to the MSG Media division and rebranded MSG+.

 Rainbow ran the local-minded MSG Metro Channels which launched in 1998, before folding them in late 2005.

 Through a series of transactions, beginning in 1997, NBC's stake was eventually reduced.
 In 2002, Cablevision sold its share of Bravo to NBC and as part of the deal, NBC gave up its then 20% share in Rainbow.

 2003 saw Rainbow DBS Company launch a DBS satellite service, the HDTV-oriented Voom.
 The service ceased operations on April 30, 2005, and instead several of Voom's HD channels were launched on Dish Network and Cablevision, now bannered as Voom HD Networks.
 The networks were discontinued in 2009.

-In 2005, Cablevision considered spinning off its content subsidiary Rainbow Media as a publicly traded company, and making their core cable business private, but withdrew the plan.
+In 2005, Cablevision considered spinning off Rainbow Media as a publicly traded company, and making their core cable business private, but withdrew the plan.
 In 2006, a new plan emerged to privatize all of Cablevision, including Rainbow Media.
 In January 2007, with no word on if the privatization would go through, Liberty Media expressed interest in acquiring Rainbow Media from Cablevision.

 In June 2008, Rainbow acquired the Sundance Channel from NBCUniversal, CBS, and Robert Redford.
 Rainbow Media also owned Wedding Central which was shut down the same day AMC Networks went public.